KazimKamilov/RecursiveFileDeleter/README.md

 - test_.txt

 # Something else?
 * Be careful - the program will delete all files that have a substring in their name.
+Use this program at your own risk!
 * You need C++17 compiler to build this program.
 Well, or you can change std::filesystem to std::experemental::filesystem